 If you want to change how Firefox handles cookie requests in the future, this can be done from back at the original Privacy window.

-From here a new set of options will appear under the History tab, each of which control a different piece of the overall cookie pie.
-First there’s the option to toggle cookies entirely:
+From here a new set of options will appear under the History tab, each of which controls a different piece of the overall cookie pie.
+First, there’s the option to toggle cookies entirely:

 If that’s a little too over-the-top for you, you can also control more specific action, like how third-party cookies are handled: